-Last week, I was over my family’s house in New Jersey visiting as I often do this time of year.
+Last week, I was over at my family’s house in New Jersey visiting as I often do this time of year.
 My mom who is an excellent cook and even better baker introduced me to this delicious Arabic dessert while I was over known as mabrousheh.
 It gets its name from the dough grated on top to resemble a crumb effect and texture.
 Now, if you know me, you know that I don’t have much of a sweet tooth but I still enjoy a sweet bite here and there.
-Let me tell you something, these jam-centered crumb bars were addictive.
+Let me tell you something; these jam-centered crumb bars were addictive.
 They were so light and had just the right amount of sweetness.

 I immediately told my mother that she had to teach me how to make these.
 One, so I can continue to make them for my friends and family and two, so I can share the recipe with all of you.
 I urge you to make these!
-They are absolutely delicious and so versatile seeing that you can use any fruit jam you prefer in the center.
+They are absolutely delicious and versatile, so you can use any fruit jam you prefer in the center.
 My top picks would be strawberry and apricot!
-You can also shape it in the form of a pie or crumb bars as seen here.
+You can also shape it as a pie or crumb bars as seen here.
 These go perfectly with a cup of coffee or tea.
 Enjoy!

 As always, if you make any of my recipes please tag me on my Instagram page or leave a comment below.
 I would love to hear from you!

 - 2 Eggs

 - 1 tbsp Orange zest lemon zest can also be used but orange is preferred

 - 1 tsp Vanilla Flavor